Realverdictai/input-locator-seeker-where/README.md

 AI evaluations compare your settlement expectations to the AI settlement range.
 Results include color-coded guidance on plaintiff and defense alignment plus recommendations.

 Use this analysis to refine your negotiation strategy.
+The AI confidence score may adjust slightly based on alignment.

 ## New Case Category Step
 This version merges case type and accident type into a single hierarchical selection used for AI analysis.